-- The transmission will automatically shift up when maximum engine speed is reached while AutoStick® is engaged. - Transmission shifting will be more noticeable when AutoStick® is engaged. - If a downshift would cause the engine to over-speed, that shift will not occur until it is safe for the engine.
-The transmission will stay in the manually selected ratio. - If the system detects powertrain overheating, the transmission will revert to the automatic shift mode and remain in that mode until the powertrain cools off. - If the system detects a problem, it will disable the AutoStick® mode and the transmission will return to the automatic mode until the problem is corrected.
+- If a ratio other than first is selected and the vehicle is brought to a stop, the transmission control logic will automatically select the first gear ratio. - If a low range is selected and the engine accelerates to the rev limit, the transmission will automatically select the next higher ratio. - If a downshift would cause the engine to overspeed, 5 that shift will not occur until it is safe for the engine.
+However. the CVT will stay in the manually selected ratio. - If the system detects powertrain overheating, the transmission will revert to the automatic shift mode and remain in that mode until the powertrain cools off. - If the system detects a problem, it will disable the AutoStick® mode and the transmission will return to the automatic mode until the problem is corrected.